 [AliPlayerGlobalSettings enableEnhancedHttpDns:YES];

-// Optional: Add a domain name for HTTPDNS pre-resolution.
+// Optional.
+Add a domain name for HTTPDNS pre-resolution.

 [[AliDomainProcessor shareInstance] addPreResolveDomain:@"player.***alicdn.com"];HTTP/2

-[AliPlayerGlobalSettings setUseHttp2:true];Pre-establish TCP connections for HTTP
+[AliPlayerGlobalSettings setUseHttp2:true];Pre-establishing TCP connections for HTTP

-// Global settings
+// Global setting.

 [AliPlayerGlobalSettings setOption:SET_PRE_CONNECT_DOMAIN value: @"domain1;domain2"];Video download